Getting started with MONKEY

 Connecting to desktop operating systems

 We have developed MIDI Connect which simplifies connections on macOS.
 And it’s not limited to Wavy devices.
-This is how we recommend you connect to MONKEY on macOS.
+This is the easiest way to manage your Bluetooth MIDI devices, however it is not required.
+If you instead prefer to not install anything, please skip to the instructions below.

 MIDI Connect on App Store